benediktstroebl/SlackChat/README.md

 2. Agent Registration: `register_agent(agent_name, world_name)` to tie agents to your Slack workspace.
 3. Tooling: Easily view and invoke registered tools like `send_message`.

+## Logging
+TODO: FILL OUT HOW THE LOGGING WORKS

 ## Code Structure